 - Find out the interest rate.
 We've found a savings account with a

-- Last but not least, decide how long you want to save for.
-Let's say we are not in hurry and can save over
+- Last but not least, decide about the time length you want to save for.
+Let's say we are not in a hurry and can save over

 - By entering this data in our calculator, you will calculate that you only have to deposit

-The other way to use savings account calculator is to find out the initial deposit you need to put down once we know how much we can deposit monthly:
+The other way to use the savings account calculator is to find out the initial deposit you need to put down (initial deposit) if you know how much we can deposit monthly:

-- Determine the final balance.
+- Determine the final savings balance.
 Let's make it

-- Find out monthly balance.
+- Find out monthly additional deposit.
 Let's say we can deposit

 9 monthsis the deadline.

-- By entering these data you will find out that you will need to put down a
+- By entering this data, you will find out that you will need to put down an initial deposit of